Trauma survivors are the driving force of our organisation.

 Allison Vicente (she/her)

-Associate Artist & Practitioner
+Associate Artist & Practitioner, UK

 Allison is a Filipino-Canadian dance artist raised in Vancouver on the unceded territories of the Coast Salish peoples, including the Musqueam (xʷməθkʷəy̓əm), Squamish (Skxwú7mesh), and Tsleil-Waututh (səl̓ilwətaɁɬ) nations.
 Through her choreographic pieces Allison has aimed to raise awareness on trauma, relationships, and complex family dynamics.
 Her evergrowing passion for psychology and movement has led her to London, UK, where she is completing her MA in Dance Movement Psychotherapy at the University of Roehampton.